HU-SD-S3/s3-kennisbank/lit-web-components/input-components.md

 ...
 ```

-If you run the application you should get a form that asks for some information of the cursist (to keep the evaluation private :wink") and some topics to evaluate.
+If you run the application you should get a form that asks for some information of the cursist (to keep the evaluation private :wink:) and some topics to evaluate.
 That the form is not working correctly is something we will fix later.

 But for now, we see that the topics are rated using either a number input or a range input.
 The range input is a bit more user-friendly, but the number input is more precise.
 But the inputs are not related yet, meaning we can rate the HTML topic with a 4 using the number input and a 7 using the range input.
 This is not what we want.
 We want the inputs to be related, so if we change the number input, the range input should change accordingly and vice versa.

 Another issue we face is that HTML code for those inputs is basically the same for each topic and takes up a lot of space, causing ESLint to complain about the number of lines in our method.